asasine/dotfiles/README.md

 Thanks to the following repositories for inspiration and help
 - https://github.com/webpro/dotfiles

 ## TODO
 - Use GNU Stow to manage symlinks http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html
- - Add installation of common utilities like Git